-Baseball Field Positions Numbers
+Baseball Positions by Number

 Every baseball field has nine defensive positions, and each one is assigned a number from 1 through 9.
 These numbers are not random.
 They follow the path a ball takes on the most common play in baseball: a ground ball to the infield.
 The pitcher (1) throws, the catcher (2) receives, and the ball moves through first base (3), second base (4), third base (5), shortstop (6), then out to left field (7), center field (8), and right field (9).